RastaProgrammer/BungaloShopper/README.md

 # BungaloShopper
 This application was designed to create a simple shopping list to assist on visits to the store.
-The application uses the Room Database and LiveData.
+The application uses components from the Android Jetpack libraries such as: Room Database, LiveData, Navigation, SafeArgs and ViewBinding.

 ## Initial Launch
 The application opens with an empty list which will be updated as shopping lists are created.